-- Software: A tool that is frequently free and open source; is used to manage, analyze, or transmit health-related data; and has proven utility in several settings. - Services: A software tool that is used to manage, transmit, or analyze health-related data; can be freely accessed as a software service; and adheres to open data principles. - Content: A resource, toolkit, or data standard that is available under an open license and that is used to improve or analyze health data management processes.
+- Software: A tool that is frequently free and open source; is used to manage, analyze, or transmit health-related data; and has proven utility in several settings. - Services: A software tool that is used to manage, transmit, or analyze health-related data; can be freely accessed as a software service; and adheres to open data principles. - Content: A resource, toolkit, or data standard that is available under an open license and is used to improve or analyze health data management processes.

-Open Application Process (OAP) refers to the competitive procurement process run by Digital Square where bids are submitted in a fair and transparent process for a peer review committee to evaluate and select successful applicants.
+Open Application Process (OAP) refers to the competitive procurement process run by Digital Square where bids are submitted in a fair and transparent process for a peer review committee to evaluate applicants and an investment review committee to select successful applicants.